hmrc/url-builder/README.md

 URL Builder
 ===========

-A micro-library for building URLs from templates and tags.
+Micro-library for building URLs from templates and tags.

-1. Creates links with settings that are appropriate to the target.
+* Creates links with settings that are appropriate to the target.
 See [Link](src/main/scala/uk/gov/hmrc/urls/Link.scala)'s companion object:
 ```scala
 Links.toInternalPage            // No SSO, Same Window
 Links.toExternalPage            // No SSO, New Window
 Links.toPortalPage              // Client-based SSO, Same Window
 Links.toInternalPageWithSso     // Server-based SSO, Same Window
 ```

-2. Construct parametrized urls based on the tags and corresponding values provided.
+* Constructs parametrized urls based on the tags and corresponding values provided.

 ## Usage